treverberryman/Block.Flock/README.md

 # Block.Flock
-Ðapp to send your IPFS file hashes over the Ethereum blockchain
+Ðapp to send your IPFS file hashes over the Ethereum blockchain.
+This service is a proof of concept implementation and not fully complete.

 # Programs to install: